 After what I say in the above disclaimers, as best as I know the main USA Federal regulations affecting lasers are 21 CFR 1040.10 and 21 CFR 1040.11.

 It appears to me likely that the USA's FAA imposes some regulation upon at least some lasers being fired into the sky.
+And OSHA probably has some regulations on use of lasers in workplaces.

 There is also Federal legislation affecting lasers.
 One example is an early 2,000's Federal law against firing lasers at flying aircraft.
 As far as I know, that law has no exemptions for lasers that can be rightfully fired into the sky, or for ones of output power low enough to not be dangerous.
 The penalties are very severe.